 The Lower Town on the other hand, is not as dense and has more open spaces.
 Grand, Austro-Hungarian inspired buildings such as the Mimara Museum and National Theater can be found here, as well as the train station.
 The best way to appreciate the place is to do as the locals do.
 Find your own spot in a cafe and have your own caffeine fix.
 I saw people randomly bumping into their friends and acquaintances while strolling in the parks, window-shopping by Jelacic Square or sitting in a street side cafe.
 For a city of 800,000 people, Zagreb at the time of my visit had the relaxed atmosphere of a small town, a far cry from its position less than 20 years ago when rocket attacks due to the Balkan Wars made the city, along with the rest of Croatia a no-go zone.

 Overall, my one day trip in Zagreb defied my expectations.
 The thing I like about Zagreb is how walkable it is.
 Never mind the steep incline that marks the separation between the Upper and Lower Towns, the center of Zagreb is very pleasant especially in spring, early summer or autumn.
 The streets are clean and the buildings have character.
 It’s a good place to spend a few days to see a different side of Croatia.
 Because trust me, unless one spends more time in the northern interior, the rest of the country don’t look and feel the same.

 Many major airlines, such as Air France, British Airways, Lufthansa, Qatar Airways and Turkish Airlines, fly to Zagreb.
 Chances are, it’s only 1 transit stop away from your nearest major city.

 Looking for a place to stay in Zagreb?
-You can check out some of the best deals for hotels in Zagreb at Booking.com
+You can compare for the best prices on hotels in Zagreb HERE